zainabmelh/guide-articles/articles/Miscellaneous/writing-code-for-your-es6-react-with-webpack-project/index.md

 ---
-title: "Writing Code for your ES6 React with Webpack Project"
+title: Writing Code for Your Es6 React with Webpack Project
-parent: "to-be-sorted"
 ---
 ## dist/index.html

 We can go now open our `dist/index.html`.
 This will be the one HTML page that loads our entire app.
 We don't need much code at all for this file, just enough to: